L5Modular/L5Modular/README.md

 ],
 ```

-This config would cause the following structure to be expected by the service provider
+With this config the service provider would expect the following structure and load all existing files while ignoring the nonexistent ones

 ```bash
 laravel-project/